-For trips to Ranquilco, having the right clothing and equipment is essential for comfort, enjoyment, and safety.
+For trips to Ranquilco, coming prepared with the right clothing and equipment is essential for comfort, enjoyment, and safety.
 In the mountains of Patagonia, the weather can change fast from hot and dry, to cold, windy and wet.
-Temperatures during the day can range from 50-90 degrees Fahrenheit, and evenings are usually cool and comfortable, but can occasionally be chilly.
-In general, the weather is quite pleasant but it is good to be prepared
+Temperatures during the day can range from 50-90 degrees Fahrenheit, and evenings are usually cool and comfortable, but can also be chilly.
+In general, the weather is quite pleasant but it is good to be prepared!

-- 2-3 cotton button down long sleeve shirts for sun protection
+- 2-3 lightweight long sleeve cotton shirts for sun protection

 - Down or Primaloft type jacket

 - 1-2 comfortable, durable riding pants

 - 1 pair shorts

 - Sandals (optional - but can be nice for walking in the river or lounging)

 - Wide brim sun hat with a “buckaroo” strap for the wind

 - Bandanna (for help with the dust while riding)